 Nils Ahrenberg is a German-Swedish designer, equally interested in problem solving, carpentry and aesthetics.
 He studied at Design Academy Eindhoven before, via an Erasmus scholarship, following his roots to Konstfack in Stockholm, where he subsequently got swooped up by Verk.
-The bookshelves for this collection is one of his first designs in production.
-Needless to say, we expect great thing from him in the future.
+The bookshelf V.NA.01 is one of his first designs in production.
+Needless to say, we expect great things from him in the future.

 Why have you chosen to work with Verk?

-– We have the same exact philosophy.
-They are doing exactly what I’m dreaming of doing as a designer.
-For me design is the process of change; it is a dynamic process of trial and error, striving to solve a problem, – to make something better, more beautiful, more functional.
-We work only with natural materials.
-That is a step back, but also a step forward towards the future.
+– We have the exact same philosophy.
+The idea behind Verk is exactly what drives me as a designer.
+For me design is the process of change; it is a dynamic process of trial and error, striving to solve a problem, – to make something better, more beautiful, more functional and more sustainable.
+We at Verk have dedicated ourselves to only work with natural materials.
+That migth seem like a step back in technology, however it is an important step forward towards the future.

 In what way does your design contribute to a more sustainable society?